sopra-fs23-group-22/sopra-fs23-group-22-client/README.md

 ## High-level components

 Since users directly interact with views, so we considered views as the main components of front-end.

-### Lobby
-After registration or login, the user directly enters lobby page, where on the left side an online-user list is displayed.
-Users can edit their own profile or check others' profile either by clicking on the username displayed on the online-user list or entering a username in the search box.
-To start a game, the user can either create a new room and wait for the opponent or join an available room showning in the room list.

-### GamePreparing
-GamePreparing view itself displays half of the gameboard which is assigned to the two opponents seperately according to colors (which are decided by the order they enter the room).
-Players can set up their own army formation by swaping pieces.
-In addition, it displays on the left side the two opponents.

 ### OngoingGame
-The OngoingGame component handles the ongoing gameplay logic, including updating the game board, current player information and if the player wants to resign.
+The OngoingGame component handles the game logic, including updating the game board, current player information and if the player wants to resign.
 In addition, it delegates the Board component to handle user interactions with the game board, including selecting pieces, dragging and dropping them.
 The Board also dynamically renders the game board based on the provided data.

-## Launch & Deployment
+## Get started
 <p>
 Follow the instruction to get a copy of the project up and run on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 </p>